-Gettysburg College offers a comprehensive four-year advising program for students interested in a career in the health professions.
-From finding health-related experiences like internships, externships, and job shadowing experiences to filling out your application for medical school or health professions graduate school, advisors help Gettysburgians achieve their goals.
+We offer a four-year advising program for students interested in health professions careers.
+From finding health-related experiences like internships, externships, and job shadowing to filling out your application for medical or graduate school, our advisors help Gettysburgians achieve their goals.